Mbrace1/Mbrace1/README.md

 # About Me
-I am a front-end game developer apprentice at [Playtech](https://www.playtech.com/).

-In the past I have also built microsites using HTML5, CSS/SCSS and JavaScript/Jquery at [Hays](https://www.hays.co.uk/).
+I am a front-end software developer, with over 2 years of experience in developing commercial websites and games.

 ## Tech Stack
 I have built projects with: